Feature Overview

 Cascaded two-way sync

-By using DTS, you can sync data between MySQL databases in multiple regions to implement multi-site active-active deployment.
+You can use DTS to sync data between databases in multiple regions in real time to implement multi-site active-active deployment.
 Database instances in each region can run in the cloud or your self-built IDC.

 Restrictions